manda-linda/protractor-errors/README.md

 or

-`protractor-error config.js --params.errorsPath 'jasmineReports' --params.errorRun true`
+`protractor-errors config.js --params.errorsPath 'jasmineReports' --params.errorRun true`

 # cli

 To automate setting the `param.currentTime` argument, trigger your protractor tests using the cli.

-To run, either install `protractor-error` globally and call: `protractor-error <config> [args]` from the command line, with the same parameters you would call `protractor`.
+To run, either install `protractor-errors` globally and call: `protractor-errors <config> [args]` from the command line, with the same parameters you would call `protractor`.
 Or call the script by referencing the node_modules file directly:
-`./node_modules/protractor-error/bin/protractor-error.js <config> [args]`.
+`./node_modules/protractor-errors/bin/protractor-errors.js <config> [args]`.